 A man is looking at a picture.
 ‘Whose picture are you looking at?” someone asked him.
 The man answered.
 “I was growing up being the only one in my family.
 And yet the father of the person in the picture is the son of my father.”
 Whose portrait the man was looking at?

 6. The Dragonfly Riddle

 Here’s a fun little puzzle just in time before vacations start.
-The dragonfly spends half the time of each single summer day (24 hours) on sleeping, one third of each summer day on dancing, and one sixth of each summer day on singing.
-The rest of summer time it decided to devote to preparing for the winter.
+The dragonfly spends half the time of each single summer day (24 hours) on sleeping, one-third of each summer day on dancing, and one-sixth of each summer day on singing.
+The rest of the summertime it decided to devote to preparing for the winter.
 How many hours during a summer day has the dragonfly spent on actually preparing for the winter season?

 7. The King and His Daughter

 The king wanted to give his daughter, the princess to an arranged marriage, but the princess did not want that.
 So the king said that the princess can herself decide her fate.
 At the public square, she will need to draw a rock from a sack, either a white or black rock.
 If she draws a black rock – it will be the king’s decision whom to marry, and she draws a white one – she can decide to marry whomever she wants.

 But the maid told the princess that the king was not going to play fair and would put two black rocks in the sack.
 The princess could not make the act of discovering two black rocks inside the sacked public for fearing people will find out that their ruler was prone to injustice.
 But next morning she did something that saved her from an arranged and unhappy marriage.
 What did she do?

 8. The Wise Man Riddle